pm-essentials/pm-blog/drafts/Three-Fundamental-Artifacts.md

 > I've had customers get in my face and demand delivery dates.
 I refuse!
 I tell them that, as a product manager, if I commit to a date today, I'd probably be lying to them.
 Instead, I've committed to keeping communication frequent and transparent.
 Turning this around, I tell them that by keeping them involved, they'll have the ability to affect the roadmap.
 When the feeling is right, I've also invited them to be anchor customers, invoving them in any pre-release programs, to ensure that the solution will work for them day 1.
 Address the root anxieties about dates (there's some schedule of events that are in motion, or commitments they have made internally) so that they're confident that what we deliver won't make them look foolish.

 Don't commit dates unless your boss says you have to.
+If your boss (or program manager, or customer team, whomever) insists, there are some great suggestions in this video: [Bad Estimates Destroy Careers (Here's What to Say Instead)][bad-estimates], The Serious CTO

 OK, disclaimer aside, let's dive in:
 <a name="quarterly-cycle"></a>